shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/run-an-existing-order-line-through-scenario-manager.md

 Make the changes that you want to simulate.

-1. Select the **New** check box for the order line and click the **Edit** button.
+1. Select the **New** checkbox for the order line and click the **Edit** button.
 If needed, you can search again for additional order lines to include in your simulation.
 1. In the **Edit Values** dialog, make changes to any of the following values:
     - Start Date
     - End Date